The Milwaukee Bucks Have Signed A Former Player

 In the five games that he has played in this season he is averaging 5.6 points, 6.2 rebounds and 2.4 assists per game.

-The Bucks are currently the fourth seed in the Eastern Conference with a 32-21 record in the 53 games they've played.
+The Bucks are currently the third seed in the Eastern Conference with a 33-21 record in the 53 games they've played.

 Related stories on NBA basketball

-Note: Update: Monroe had six points and six rebounds in his first game back with the Bucks